jllopezpino/blog/_posts/2017-06-26-giving-access-to-only-one-table-in-postgres.md

 {% endhighlight %}

-### 4- Make sure that new users can't access the private schea unless permission is granted
+### 4- Make sure that new users can't access the private schema unless permission is granted

 {% highlight sql %}